U+1F345 Tomato

 This character is a Other Symbol and is commonly used, that is, in no specific script.

-The CLDR project calls this character “tomato” for use in screen reading software.
-It assigns these additional labels, e.g. for search in emoji pickers: fruit, vegetable.
+The CLDR project labels this character “tomato” for use in screen reading software.
+It assigns additional tags, e.g. for search in emoji pickers: fruit, vegetable.

 This character is designated as an emoji.
 It will be rendered as colorful emoji on conforming platforms.
 To reduce it to a monochrome character, you can combine it with